Pass a Ball Around the Circle

 - Key Skill Development: Promotes teamwork through non-verbal communication and cooperation.

-- Brain Activation: Stimulates the cerebellum, helping children master "how muchness"—the ability to gauge their own physical force and timing.
+- Brain Activation: Stimulates the cerebellum, helping children master "how muchness" how fast, to pass the ball and sensing when to release it. —the ability to gauge their own physical force and timing in relation to others.

 - Embodied Learning: Children learn their role in the "whole," understanding how their individual actions support the group.